 Over the weekend, Arizona Senator John McCain passed away at the age of 81 from brain cancer.
-The common populace (both politically left and right) have, for the most part, sent and expressed their condolences for the McCain family, but in the libertarian community there has been less consensus.
-Around half of the comments on Twitter and Facebook from the Libertarian community appear apt to make this the time to rejoice in the death of a person they claim to be a “War-Mongering Senator”.
-This raises two major topics of discussion: “When does a person become responsible for abhorrent actions like war?” and “What is beneficial about continuing to condemn the actions of a man who has passed away?”.
+Figures on both the left and right have, for the most part, expressed their condolences for the McCain family.
+However, the libertarian community has been less gracious in their response to Sen. McCain’s passing.
+Libertarian twitter and facebook appear apt to make this the time to revel in the death of a person they claim to be a “War-Mongering Senator”.
+This raises two major topics of discussion: “When does a person become responsible for the abhorrent actions taken in war?” and “What are the benefits of continuing to condemn the actions of a man who has passed away?”.

 Why is this?

 Most would respond that, even if the citizen supported the Nazi Regime, Fascista Government, or the Empire of Japan, their lack of direct action in or knowledge of the war’s daily goings-on would make any more severe of a punishment unjust in the eyes of a civilized society.
 To extrapolate further, the eleventh Nuremberg Trial, called the “Ministries Trial”, found that those in the Nazi Ministry to be guilty of “participating in the planning, preparation, initiation, and waging of wars of aggression and wars in violation of international treaties” and sentenced them to imprisonment from anywhere between 4 years and 25 years.